 Tried stingray with chili sauce, some kind of spicy green, dumplings, and Mee Goreng (spicy Indonesian noodles)

-Hutong at Lot 10: This is an indoor upscale food court serving mostly Japanese and Chinese specialities.
+Hutong at Lot 10: This is an indoor upscale food court serving mostly Japanese and Chinese specialties.
 You can sit down and order here as well.
 I tried the famous Chili Crab.
 It was finger licking good.
 Literally.
 They give you warm water to clean your hands…you know for after you lick them.

 DC Superheroes Cafe: This is usually not my style, but it looked interesting and I needed a break from local food.
 I was impressed.
 The attention to detail was impressive and the food was actually good.
 Funnest lunch I’ve had in a while!

 These Hindu Temples in caves are 13 km from KL and accessible by the KTM commuter train.
 It is about twenty minutes ride from KL.
 This took about half a day.
-Go in morning to avoid the crowds and the heat.
+Go in the morning to avoid the crowds and the heat.

 There are several caves, each with its own admission fee.
 This one has 247 steps and you MUST HAVE A SKIRT COVERING MOST OF YOUR LEGS!